7 Steps to Successfully Installing an LED Lighting Retrofit. Step 3

 When LED lighting first hit the market and started being retrofitted into all different types of fixtures, it became popular to “bypass” the ballast and put 120v or 277v power directly to the tombstone or base of the lamp.
 This could be done because the LED lamps had “internal” drivers that would transform the power to the correct voltage for the LED’s.
 There are some things to consider when it comes to this.

 - Warranty & UL Listings

-It is important to understand code and UL requirements of fixtures when installing LED retrofits.
-Whenever you change the original equipment manufacture’s specifications you could violate UL listings as well as warranties that may be existing.
+It is important to understand the code and UL requirements of fixtures when installing LED retrofits.
+Whenever you change the original equipment manufacturer’s specifications you could violate UL listings as well as warranties that may be existing.

 Remote Ballast LED Lamps

 A number of manufacturers offer LED lamps that have an external driver that can be easily retrofitted in place of the existing ballast or placed inside the fixture housing to power the new LED lamp.
 This helps assure that if a non-LED lamp is placed inside the lamp holder or tombstone then the light simply won’t turn on instead of causing failures.

 In recent years manufacturers have continued to develop LED technology to making retrofitting even easier.
 One of these new technologies allows LED lamps to be powered by existing electronic ballasts.
 This allows easy installation of LED lamps by simply removing the old non-led lamp and installing a new LED lamp in its place.
 This can make the implementation of your LED energy conservation measure less expensive by decreasing the installation time and improving return on investment.